ManticoreGamesInc/platform-documentation/docs/tutorials/art.md

 A huge part of creating video games is making sure that they work, and that they run smoothly!

-Whenever you create models that **will never be changing during gameplay**, and will always stay stationary, they will need to be kept in a **Static Context** folder.
+Whenever you create models that **will never change during gameplay** and will always stay stationary--such as a tree--they will need to be kept in a **Static Context** folder.
 This way their data is never updated while the game plays, so they don’t take up power that would be useful for other mechanics.

 ![Dragon Set](/src/img/EditorManual/Art/staticContext.PNG)